How to ride the Queen Charlotte Track

 Pack a lightweight daypack

 Boat operators will transfer your luggage, so you can hit the trail with just your daypack on your back.
-(We recommend it contains plenty of snacks, a sunhat, suncreen and swimsuit, for a starter…) By the time you get to your accommodation or back to the Picton wharf, your big bags will be waiting for you.
+(We recommend it contains plenty of water, snacks, a sunhat, suncreen and swimsuit, for a starter…) By the time you get to your accommodation or back to the Picton wharf, your big bags will be waiting for you.
 Too easy!

 Factor in refreshments at a resort